 Veterinary Health Certificate: An often overlooked part of traveling with pets is the veterinary health certificate.
 This certificate is required to fly and is useful for any interstate travel.

 Vet Records: While you’re visiting the vet to get a health certificate, it’s a fantastic idea to request a copy of your pets health records.
 The veterinarian in your new area will appreciate the health background information on their new patient.
+Whether you are looking for a vet that comes to you or you going to one, make sure you have all the information to hand.

 Carrier: Cats and small animals travel most safely in a hard sided carrier.
 If your little friend tends to avoid the pet taxi at all costs, it’s helpful to place an open one out in a room several weeks before your move.
 Curiosity will work its magic, and before long, the carrier will be a second home to your furry friend.